aradi/SCPC-Method/VASP/README.md

         DIEL  = 2.46 ; macroscopic dielectric
         BROAD = 0.40 ; broadening for the interface
-        PRTX  = T    ; printing the averages on the X direction RXCUT = 0.1  ; damping ragion on X direction for the model charge RYCUT = 0.1  ;
+        PRTX  = T    ; printing the averages on the X direction RXCUT = 0.1  ; damping region on X direction for the model charge RYCUT = 0.1  ;
      }